nibreh/yellow-plugin-inline-attachment/README.md

 # Obsolete

-Since 2018, Yellow ha a new text editor with drag & drop image functionality.
+Since 2018, Yellow has a new text editor with drag & drop image functionality.

 ## Inline Attachment 0.7.1